 - Lack of support

 The feelings surrounding the trauma and the patient’s memory of the event become disconnected.
-Some of the major symptoms include:
+Some of the major symptoms of post traumatic stress include:

 - Avoidance and numbing

 Survivors can lose interest in things they once enjoyed.
 They might feel their future narrowing and believe they can never have a normal life.
 They might avoid specific things that trigger their associations with experienced trauma.
 Drug use also increases as a way to self-medicate.
 They are at a much higher risk of drug and alcohol abuse, as well as self-harm and suicidal ideation.

 Patients might be easily startled and jumpy.
 They can experience outbursts of anger, worry, anxiety and have a difficult time focusing.
 They can constantly feel on guard and have disturbances in sleep.